 - With USB 3.0 interface, the full frame rate of 18.5 FPS at 16-bits or 44 FPS at 8-bits.
 Smaller regions of interest will yield even faster frame rates.

-- This new camera makes a great planetary combo with the other newly released QHY 5-III-462C CMOS Camera (various versions available) to photograph all objects of the solar system
+- This new camera makes a great planetary combo with the other newly released QHY 5-III-462C CMOS Camera (various versions available) (various versions available) to photograph all objects of the solar system

 - Includes a high resolution 8.3 MP All-Sky camera